Mount Horeb, Wisconsin is one of the cutest small towns in the US – and also one of the most unique!

 Normal Water Park Hours: Open Every Day 8 am — 11 pm.
 I love that the water park is open as late at night as it is.

-Itinerary - Day 1
+Day 1

-Morning: Check into Deer Valley Lodge and get settled.
-If the kids have pent up energy from traveling to Mount Horeb, take them to the water park and let them burn some of that energy off.
+Morning: Check into Deer Valley Lodge and get settled in.
+If the kids have pent up energy from traveling, let them burn some of it off in the water park.

 Stop at the Mount Horeb Welcome Center and pick up a troll map that shows the location of all of the trolls in the town.
 Or you can download one here.
 If your kids have cell phones you might want to download the map onto their phones or pick up a map for each of them.

-Mt.
-Horeb Welcome Center
+Mount Horeb Welcome Center

-Through the afternoon: While the kids hunt for the trolls you can explore downtown Mount Horeb and take advantage of Summer Frolic that's held in Grundahl Park.
+While the kids hunt for the trolls you can explore downtown Mount Horeb and take advantage of Summer Frolic that's held in Grundahl Park.
 There's a a carnival, bingo, live music, Youth Night (with a DJ!), the Norsk Run, a men's softball tournament, a volleyball tournament, fireworks, a parade and more!
 There's also a raffle with a Grand Prize of $10,000!

 Photos credit: Sjölinds